dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ### eslint

-Let's modify your `.eslintrc` to add in some React support.
+Let's modify your `.eslintrc.json` to add in some React support.

-🚀 Change your `.eslintrc` file.
+🚀 Change your `.eslintrc.json` file.
 Here we only show the things to **add** or **update**.
 Do not delete any existing lines just add the following in the right locations:

 ```json
 {